Ovid/ovid-vim/README.md

     ,cd: code commit (you cannot commit without a review) ,c1: find first commit with the current <cword>

+The following are in the git section because they use git internally.

+Prompt for a search term and search your `lib/` directory for it.

+    ,g

+Same as `,g`, but also search your `t/` directory.

+    ,G

+Same as `,g`, but search for whatever `<cword>` your cursor is on.

+    ,f

 ## Vim

 When you edit yoru `.vimrc` file, we automatically pick up the changes with: